- Home

 These regulations make it clear that British nationals living outside of the UK in the EEA are fully entitled to all grants and loans on the same basis as those living in the UK.

-Some French universities also offer a year abroad for which grant assistance is available, notably through the 'Erasmus' programme.
+Some French universities also offer a year abroad for which grant assistance is available, although since Brexit there is no Erasmus programme with the EU.

 Next: Adult Education